seqeralabs/tower-cli/USAGE.md

   A 'SHARED' workspace 'shared-workspace' added for 'my-tower-org' organization
 ```

-> **NOTE**: By default, a Workspace is set to private when created.
+> **Note**: By default, a Workspace is set to private when created.

-### Listing Workspaces
+### List workspaces

-It is possible to list all the Workspaces in which you are participating
+List all the workspaces in which you are a participant:

 ```console
 $ tw workspaces list